adbar/htmldate/docs/index.rst

 depends on community support.

 **If you value this software or depend on it for your product, consider sponsoring it and contributing to its codebase**.
-Your support will help maintain and enhance this popular package, ensuring its growth, robustness, and accessibility for developers and users around the world.
+Your support `on GitHub <https://github.com/sponsors/adbar>`_ or `ko-fi.com <https://ko-fi.com/adbarbaresi>`_ will help maintain and enhance this package.
+Visit the `Contributing page <https://github.com/adbar/htmldate/blob/master/CONTRIBUTING.md>`_ for more information.

 Reach out via the software repository or the `contact page
 <https://adrien.barbaresi.eu/>`_ for inquiries, collaborations, or feedback.